rfwlab/rfw/docs/articles/api/dom.md

 Go functions to named DOM events.

 > **Note**
-> Prefer these helpers over the low-level `js` package.
-They shield your code
+> Prefer these helpers over the low-level `js` package, which centralizes
+> wrappers around `syscall/js`.
+They shield your code from browser globals,
-> from browser globals, making components more portable and easier to test.
+> making components more portable and easier to test.
+If a helper is missing,
-> If a helper is missing, fall back to a `js` alias but avoid `js.Global`.
+> fall back to the `js` package but avoid `js.Global`.

 ### Selecting and modifying elements